 How do they do this?

-Land surveyors also work in the office, employing advanced software to map and draft the measurements taken onsite.
+Land surveyors also work in the office, employing advanced software to map and draft the onsite measurements.

-Land surveyors are trained in many different areas, and can use their skill set to subdivide land for residential properties, or explore possible areas for mining, tunnel construction or commercial opportunities.
+Land surveyors are trained in many areas and can use their skill set to subdivide land for residential properties or explore possible mining, tunnel construction or commercial opportunities.

-Their extensive expertise in land development means they are often called upon as consultants for developers, architects and engineers.
+Land surveyors have extensive expertise in land development and are therefore often called upon as consultants for developers, architects and engineers.

 Why Hire a Land Surveyor

 We’ve already touched on a few of the reasons — arguably, the most compelling reasons.
-By giving you a thorough account of a property, they help you understand what you may be purchasing: the good and the bad.
+Giving you a thorough account of property help you understand what you may be purchasing: the good and the bad.

 Here’s what you can expect:

 - A land surveyor will not only measure property lines, but they will cross-reference their measurements with the measurements on the deed.
 If there are discrepancies, they will fix them.
-This will ensure there are no disputes over boundaries in the future.
+A high level of attention to detail will ensure there are no disputes over boundaries in the future.

 - A land surveyor will also alert potential property owners to any outstanding legal matters from previous owners.